Interactive work on the compute nodes

 • These users typically want to run a (calculation-heavy) script frequently, to test if the code works.

-• However, scheduling each new line is too slow, as it can take minutes before the new code is run.
+• However, scheduling each new line is too slow, as it can take minutes (or sometimes hours) before the new code is run.

 • Instead, there is a way to directly work with such code: use an interactive session.